Student Experience

 The purpose of Dons-for-Dons Peer Tutoring is to provide a comfortable space in which younger Dons can seek academic help.
 Dons-for-Dons tutors consists of a group of motivated, hardworking upperclassmen who want to help their peers succeed in school by assisting with content, organization, and study skills.
 The tutoring is open to middle school students and freshmen Monday through Friday after school from 3:05 to 3:45 in the Learning Commons.

-Students interested in tutoring or who need academic help should contact Ms. Holmes or one of the following students Will Balto, James Lukish, Brookes Markle, or Alex Buckler
+Students interested in tutoring or who need academic help should contact Ms. Holmes.

 • Dungeons & Dragons Club